-They form part of the National Employment Standards (NES) and the NES applies to all employees covered by the national workplace relations system, so understanding your employees personal leave entitlements is important for employers.
+Personal leave forms part of the National Employment Standards (NES) – which apply to all employees covered by the national workplace relations system – so it's important you understand your employees entitlements as an employer.

 Quick guide to managing personal leave